Scotland420/ssh_autoscript/README.md

 # ssh_autoscript
 Pulls from list (hosts or ip's) to verify ssh login

+Writes to the output file if the connection is successful (when result == "Success")

 	Command-line arguments/usage:
     -u or --username: Specify the SSH username.
     -p or --password: Specify the SSH password.